For Powersports Fans, It’s All About Ultimax® Belts

 In the lab, testing is focused on material development and accelerated bench testing of these failure modes.

-Bryce: It’s important to us to maintain the competitive nature of the brand—to be the hands-down leader in the market.
-This year, we will have put belts on hundreds of sleds, and we do the same for our ATV and UTV belts—riding through sand dunes, desert, mud and rock crawling.
-We go out and look for people who are riding the machines the hardest—try to find out what they’re doing and where they’re going.
+Curl: It’s important to us to maintain the competitive nature of the brand — to be the hands-down leader in the market.
+This year, we will have put belts on hundreds of sleds, and we do the same for our ATV and UTV belts — riding through sand dunes, desert, mud and rock crawling.
+We go out and look for people who are riding the machines the hardest — try to find out what they’re doing and where they’re going.
 Then, we make it worse than that and test to that condition.

 Q: What technologies make Ultimax belts stand out today?

-Bryce: The big thing is materials.
+Curl: The big thing is materials.
 First, it was the aramid cord, but we continue to work on different cord and ways to treat the cord.
-We’re also developing new rubber compounds that can handle more power, and we’re fine-tuning belt construction—how we layer all the materials together.
+We’re also developing new rubber compounds that can handle more power, and we’re fine-tuning belt construction — how we layer all the materials together.

 When we were acquired by Timken in 2015, we started testing friction.
 The side wall of the belt makes physical contact with the clutches, and that friction affects the design and the clutching setup of each application.
 New testing technology helps us optimize the relationship between the belt and the clutch in customer designs.